severalnines/docs/user-guide/mysql/backup.rst

 * **Start Time**
 	- Backup start time.

-.. note:: The time is UTC on the ClusterControl server.
+.. note:: The time is the local time on ClusterControl node.

 * **Backup Directory**
 	- Enter a backup directory or use default path provided by ClusterControl under *ClusterControl > Settings > Backup*.